factana/fogwing-simulator-for-raspberry-python/fw-iothub-soilmoisture-sensor/README.md

-# *Fogwing IoT Simulator Program for Raspberry Pi with Soil Moisture Sensor*
+# *Fogwing IoT Simulator Program for Raspberry Pi with Soil Moisture*

 This directory provides two Python files that reads the data from Soil Moisture sensor and sends the same to Fogwing IoTHub.